-We recently wrote a series of blog posts about the startup boom and changing face of VC in Stockholm and the Nordics.
+In 2014 we wrote a series of blog posts about the startup boom and changing face of VC in Stockholm and the Nordics.
 But who are actually the players investing in the Nordic tech boom?
 Venture Capital firms, investment companies, incubators, angel networks, corporate venture and government agencies.
 It’s a diverse ecosystem.
-Our team made some research, and here’s the Nordic 100 Tech Investor list (now updated* to over 120 companies, funds and organizations – thanks for your input). *Most recent update 7 October 2014.
+Our team made some research and created the Nordic 100 Tech Investor list, now updated to over 120 companies, funds and organisations.
+Thanks for your input!

 Accel is one of the original, leading Silicon Valley VCs, founded in 1983 and covering the Nordic market from their London offices.
 Accel just raised an additional $1,5 billion.

 A Spanish VC started in 2002, based in Barcelona, with offices in Hamburg and Stockholm, managing early stage venture capital funds that invest in technology related businesses.
+Invested in Swedish Fishbrain.

 One of Europe’s major growth and venture capital investors in tech and life sciences businesses, managing around $120 million.
 Based in London.

 Two co-founders Måns Alfén and Hjalmar Didrikson invest in small and mid sized privately held companies in Northern Europe, offering active ownership and a very long term view.

 Almi is financed by the EU, the Swedish government and regional players, managing funds with 1,2 billion SEK under management, covering all of Sweden from regional offices.

 Major UK VC firm.
 From offices in London, Cambridge and San Francisco, Amadeus have supported over 85 tech companies during the last 15 years.
 Currently managing $75 million.